• Skip to primary navigation

 Living many years in San Diego allowed me to experience so much good food, and Carne Asada Burritos were a weekly occurrence, especially in college.

-San Diego’s proximity to Baja California has influenced the Coastal Style of Mexican food that I’ve grown to love.
+San Diego’s proximity to Baja California has influenced the Coastal Mexican food style I’ve grown to love.
 The ingredients are fresh, the flavors are bold and the fish tacos and carne asada street tacos are second to none.

-Southern California is also where Carne Asada Fried Originated.
-You may also see a California Style Carne Asada Burrito that contains French fries inside the burritos.
+Southern California is also where Carne Asada Fries Originated.
+You may also see a California-style Carne Asada Burrito that contains French fries inside the burritos.
 Both of these So Cal dishes are not to be missed.

-My daughter actually cut her teeth on carne asada meat when she was a baby.
+My daughter cut her teeth on carne asada meat as a baby.
 Not joking!

 I've lived in the Bay Area now for about 12 years and I still haven't been able to find a carne asada taco that comes close to the ones that I've had in Chula Vista.